 Certain courses have been designated as appropriate for both graduate students and undergraduates.
 These "double-numbered courses" are identified by numbers in both the 400 and 500 range.
 Undergraduate students enroll in the 400-level course and receive undergraduate credit.
 Graduate students enroll in the 500-level course and receive graduate credit.
 Graduate students may have different performance standards from the undergraduates that relate to the quality and/or quantity of work required, and may also involve measures of grading at the discretion of individual faculty members.
-Final examinations for graduate students are normally administered at a regularly scheduled class meeting.
-Undergraduates may take their final examinations during undergraduate self-scheduled exam periods.
 Students who took a double-numbered class at the 400 level as an undergraduate student may not take the same class at the 500 level as a graduate student for credit.